 Simply Maria, or the American Dream is an episodic telling of Maria and her family's migration from Mexico to the United States and what it means to be a woman in her family in the past, present and future.
 Desperate to change their story, Maria is forced to face the collision of her family and her new home while navigating the definitions of gender and culture that are passed on from one generation to the next.

-The production team for DIRECTOR’S HAVEN 2018 includes Will Tople (scenic design), Amanda Rabito (costume design), Emily Boyd (props design), Sarah D. Espinoza (sound design), Jurrell Lewis (object design, PEOPLE IN THE WIND), Angela Salinas (production manager), Liz Larsen (stage manager, PEOPLE IN THE WIND), Corbin Paulino (stage manager, SIMPLY MARIA, OR THE AMERICAN DREAM), Haley Schmidt (stage manager, THE CRYSTAL SPIDER), Marika Mashburn (casting director), and Nik Whitcomb (assistant casting director).
+The production team for DIRECTOR’S HAVEN 2018 includes Will Tople (scenic design), Amanda Rabito (costume design), Blake Cordell (lighting design), Emily Boyd (props design), Sarah D. Espinoza (sound design), Jurrell Lewis (object design, People in the Wind), Jeffrey Levin (composer, The Crystal Spider), David Da Legend Ingram (choreographer, The Crystal Spider), Marika Mashburn (casting director), Nik Whitcomb (assistant casting director), Itzel Blancas (dramaturg, Simply Maria), Abhi Shrestha (literary manager/dramaturg), Angela Salinas (production manager), Josh Prisching (technical director), Liz Larsen (stage manager, People in the Wind), Corbin Paulino (stage manager, Simply Maria, or The American Dream) and Haley Schmidt (stage manager, The Crystal Spider).